 Your dog may love to spend time with you in the garden in the summer so get it set up to suit them.
 Make sure that there is a bowl of fresh water at all times.
 Remember that outdoor kennels can get very hot so think about where you are positioning it.
 They also don’t allow the air to circulate so a shady patch under a tree would be cooler.

 It is essential that your dog is adequately hydrated when it is hot so they need plenty of water.
 At home, make sure that a bowl of fresh water is always available.
 Think about investing in a pet fountain or a bowl with a reservoir that tops up with cool, fresh water.
 You could also pop some ice cubes in the water to cool it down.
 Don’t forget to take water with you when you are out and about as well as a travel bowl.
+Take a look at our reviews of dog water fountains and dog water bottles for more options.

 Cool treats that are full of moisture can also help.
 Try popping some tasty treats inside ice cubes or freeze one of your dog’s chew toys.
+Check out our guide on the best dog chews for more info.

 - Know your dog